Beware, beware: your

 The high pitch ringing - John’s private mode of communication with the machines - was the only thing he could hear.
 He saw the impetuous woman speak, but covering his ears in an attempt to assuage his nausea, her words were rendered impotent.
 The light flashed four times and John arose and bolted for his quarters which slid shut with a thud, and then amidst the ringing, John heard the great hiss of a room being flamed.
 Another faceless memory … death.
 Murder.
 He was lucky to have escaped the interrogation, once more like this and he might be seen as being expendable, beyond all practical use.

 She tried to talk as clearly as she could as the prisoner struggled with himself on the floor.
 “I do have something of import to say John, and I’m going to say it to you now as I have been trying to for the past three weeks.
 You’re not trapped here anymore, the war is over.
 You can leave anytime you want.”
-He writhed covering his ears, clearly unreceptive to the information she hoped to impart.
+He writhed covering his ears, clearly unreceptive to the information she moved to impart.
 It seemed by John’s account her information was meant for the machines’ sensors alone.
 Whatever they wanted to know he would forget.

 John darted from the floor into his room which slammed shut.
 The machine sealed his room with a hiss and cut off the resonance to his chambers.
-The immolation chamber opened to reveal, rather than fiery death, a solitary face.
+The immolation chamber opened to reveal, rather than fiery death, a solitary startled face.

 “As you can see the subject is still suffering from the delusion that he’s under the control of the Syndication.”
 Ms. Ramirez began her analysis.
 “Being cut off from human life in these chambers exclusively, he’s been unable to adapt to the sudden change in his relation to the Syndication since the establishment of the treaty.”